-We desire to FIRE largely in order to be location independent and travel internationally.
 The Three Year Experiment started a series right up our alley, sharing the adventures of people who are doing one or the other or both!
 Her first two guests:

 I don’t often feature podcasts here, but Jonathan and Brad are knocking it out of the park with ChooseFI.
 Also, they featured one of my posts as the backbone of The Aspiring Minimalist vs The Reluctant Frugalist.

 Brad is a travel rewards master.
 Mr. Crazy Kicks isn’t too far behind.
 In another installment of his travel rewards adventures, he explains How We Went to Europe for Free.